Medical Schools in Minnesota: How to Get In (2025)

 University of Minnesota Medical School

 With campuses located in the Twin Cities and Duluth, the University of Minnesota Medical School’s curriculum is known for its active learning and integrated curriculum.
-Students will study both the foundational sciences and clinical skills courses in their first two years of medical school.
-After completion of the preclinical curriculum, students will enter their clinical rotations and have the opportunity to rotate at over eighteen clinical sites in various cities across the state.
+Students will study both the foundational sciences and clinical skills courses in their first two years of medical school within a curriculum that promotes student engagement through a variety of teaching methods, including case-based learning, problem-solving sessions, and hands-on clinical experiences.

 ----